kubernetes/contributor-site/content/en/blog/2021/non-code-contribution.md

 A few years ago, I spoke at an event and jokingly said, "Kubernetes is just a bunch of APIs and YAML...
 I'm a contributor; you don't believe me?"
 After that talk, someone pulled me aside and asked if I was the Kubernetes contributor.
 They wanted to get involved in the community.
 Then came the real question, "I don't know which special interest group (SIG) I would work in."

-The SIG you work in depends on your skills and what you want to do with your free time.
+The SIG you work in depends on your skills and what you want to do with your (or your company's) free time.

 I’ll start with myself as an example.